Axhutoxh/javascript/study/chapter2/README.md

 # Variables

-- In Js there are 4 ways to declare variables
+- In Js there are 3 ways to declare variables

 1. Using <b>var</b>
 2. Using <b>let</b>
 3. Using <b>const</b>
-4. Using nothing

 <h4>What are Variables?</h4>